andypern/demos/spark-streaming-m7/README.md

 Need to develop some story here..perhaps we want to create aggregations in spark that are output or inserted into M7?  as opposed to using importtsv?
 Some ideas:

-* thrift API for python to get access to M7 tables
-* do i need to use tachyon?

-***I AM HERE***

-###load data into table (importtsv)

-(***3 mins***)

-1. Switch to a CLI.
-Explain that we will be loading the data into our newly created table using a simple script.
-Run script:

-		sh /mapr/mycluster/scripts/import_sensor.sh vol1 sensor

-2. Show via MCS UI the 'regions' tab for this table to show size, # of rows, etc.

 3. Run a quick 'scan' from CLI to show one row: